Omega-6 fatty acids associated with lower risks of heart disease and deathLast Updated : 10 February 2015

 Overall, these recent findings provide support for current recommendations of increasing consumption of polyunsaturated fatty acids, both omega-6 and omega-3 types.
 Concerns that increasing the intake of omega-6 fatty acids increases CVD risk or mortality are not supported by these studies.

-*For more information on types of fatty acids and their food sources, please read the EUFIC review ‘Facts on Fats - the Basics’
+*For more information on types of fatty acids and their food sources, please read the EUFIC review ‘Functions, Classification and Characteristics of Fats’.

 For further information please see: